KonstantinGasser/required/README.md

 - `string` -> length check
 - `intX/uintX/floatX` -> obvious, right?
 - `slices` -> length check

-## Gotchas
-- Field names must be exported else validation will not find any fields and returns no error
-- interface must be exported else validation will fail with `required.ErrRequiredFailed`

 ## Excluded types where tag has no effect
 - `bool`: will be ignored